Pilot (Preacher): Writing

-In an interview with IGN, Sam Catlin described some of the thought process he had when writing the introduction of Jesse in the pilot and states the television series won't immediately reflect the story as told in the comics, saying, "In some ways in terms of Jesse's journey most of all, it’s a prequel in how we think of it.
+In an interview with IGN, Sam Catlin described some of the thought process he had when writing the introduction of Jesse in the pilot and states the television series will not immediately reflect the story as told in the comics, saying, "In some ways in terms of Jesse's journey most of all, it's a prequel in how we think of it.
 We really wanted to spend time with Jesse as a preacher.
-He’s a preacher in name only in the comic book.
+He's a preacher in name only in the comic book.
 We never actually see him preach, and so we really liked this idea of having him believe in God and trust God and have an investment in God and see that, and then what happens when the rug is sort of pulled out from under him."

 Catlin, conducted an interview with The Verge prior to the airing of the episode, and spoke about writing process on Preacher, and how he's running his writers' room, stating, "It's me and six other writers, and we operate it basically the way Vince ran Breaking Bad.
-Which is we try to break the stories pretty tightly in the room, so then a writer goes and writes their episode, but everyone’s on the same page."
-Catlin continued, "So that's the structure, and then a writer of an episode goes to be on set, and they sort of produce their episode, and they’re the voice of the writers for that particular episode.
+Which is we try to break the stories pretty tightly in the room, so then a writer goes and writes their episode, but everyone's on the same page."
+Catlin continued, "So that's the structure, and then a writer of an episode goes to be on set, and they sort of produce their episode, and they're the voice of the writers for that particular episode.
 So I'm trying to steal as much as possible from Breaking Bad."

 Dominic Cooper, who portrays Jesse Custer, spoke with AMC about his feelings of the script, saying that the pilot script "was one of the scripts that was being talked about a lot during pilot season, and I managed to get a hold of one at a friend's house.
 I just wanted something to do with it.
 I thought it was really the best thing I'd read in a long time.
-I still didn’t have a huge knowledge of the comics. [...] after experiencing [Rogen and Goldberg's] enthusiasm and having seen the first script, I read all of the volumes of the comics back-to-back very quickly."
+I still didn't have a huge knowledge of the comics. [...] after experiencing [Rogen and Goldberg's] enthusiasm and having seen the first script, I read all of the volumes of the comics back-to-back very quickly."